Building a 24/7 Competitive Intelligence Agent That Actually Works

 keywords: ["Startup Watch", "SW Labs"]

 This is where most CI setups fail.
 Too many alerts and you ignore them all.
 Too few and you miss the pricing change that costs you a quarter’s worth of deals.
+The goal is 1-3 real-time alerts per week with everything else batched into the daily dossier and weekly digest.

+We’ve iterated on alert rules across 30+ deployments.
+The configuration below reflects what actually works — high-signal triggers that CEOs consistently tell us were worth the interruption.
 According to Forrester’s 2025 research on alert fatigue in enterprise intelligence platforms, executives disengage from CI tools after receiving more than 5 low-quality alerts per day.
 Our threshold is 1-3 real-time alerts per week on average, with everything else batched into the daily dossier.
+The key mechanisms are cooldown periods (preventing duplicate alerts for the same event), deduplication (collapsing news coverage of one event from 40 outlets into one entry), and relevance scoring (dropping low-signal items before they reach the dossier).

 {